ttntm/ttntm/src/uses.md

 ## Software

-My terminals all use {% ext "Oh My Zsh", "https://ohmyz.sh" %} with {% ext "Powerlevel10k" "https://github.com/romkatv/powerlevel10k" %} and I'm using Code OSS and VS Code with the {% ext "JetBrains Mono", "https://www.jetbrains.com/lp/mono/" %} typeface as my primary editor.
+My terminal emulator is {% ext "WezTerm", "https://wezfurlong.org/wezterm/" %} running Zsh with {% ext "Oh My Zsh", "https://ohmyz.sh" %} and {% ext "Powerlevel10k", "https://github.com/romkatv/powerlevel10k" %}.
+Code OSS (= VS Code) with the {% ext "JetBrains Mono", "https://www.jetbrains.com/lp/mono/" %} typeface is my primary editor.
 I'm currently using the {% ext "Nord Deep", "https://open-vsx.org/extension/marlosirapuan/nord-deep" %} theme, but my all-time favourite theme is "Plastic" (see below).
 I also use {% ext "Neovim", "https://neovim.io" %} whenever I need to edit files in a terminal and {% ext "gedit" "https://gitlab.gnome.org/GNOME/gedit" %} as a scratchpad.

 The **VS Code extensions** I use the most are: